-Yes, Council will supply a FREE kitchen caddy and a roll of 150 compostable bin liners for you to use.
+Yes, Council will supply a FREE kitchen caddy and one roll of 150 compostable bin liners for you to use.
 The roll of liners should last up to a year, based on a household using 2-3 liners per week.

+You can purchase additional compostable bin liners from some supermarkets as well retail stores such as Bunnings.
 Please only use compostable liners, labelled with AS 4736.
 The liners supplied by Council are made from 100 per cent corn starch.

 Do not use plastic bags or bags labelled as biodegradable as these will not break down during the composting process.

 The bin liner bags provided to use in your kitchen caddy can sometimes be a little tricky to open properly.
 They may not seem to open all the way or they may appear have split down the middle.
 However, if you place the bag in front of you with the arrows up, and then rub the top of the bags between your thumb and forefinger, the sides will separate into a full bag.
 It’s a little similar to what you would do to the plastic fruit bags at the supermarket.
 Below is a handy video that may also help you with your bags.